 Most people have given at least a moment’s thought about what their last words would be.
 For some, it would be nothing more than a few faltering last-minute instructions while others will think of ways they can still tell people off on their death bed.
 But this is not the case with Randy Pausch.
 He had bigger and better plans and he wanted to touch as many people as humanly possible.

-Also, while most people would have chosen those paths for their “last words”, the late randy Pausch was not like most people since he had bigger and better plans.
-In September, he delivered a speech that elevated him from a previously unknown computer science expert to a virtual celebrity by way of his lecture to special students at Carnegie Mellon University.
-Now, such a speech might have otherwise been unrecorded had it been delivered a few years back but thanks to the powers of modern technology, his lecture was retained and spread so it could later be heard by millions of people whose lives it will and has changed.
-Not only has it touched individuals, but it has also worked its magic in American politics and is poised to become a publishing phenomenon.
+In September 2007, he delivered a speech that elevated him from a previously unknown computer science expert to a virtual celebrity by way of his lecture to selected students at Carnegie Mellon University.
+Not only did it touch individuals, but it has also worked its magic in American politics and became a publishing phenomenon.

 His remarkable lecture, known as “The Last Lecture” titled “Really Achieving Your Childhood Dreams” to 400 colleagues and students.
 The previous month he had visited the doctor and was diagnosed with terminal pancreatic cancer.
 He received a standing ovation for his hour long lecture, where he gave a moving speech about achieving childhood dreams.
 Even though his days were limited, he had a very optimistic outlook in life and his lecture was full of laughter but had more than its fair share of tears.
 Those attending the lecture said it was an amazing reminder of how they should be living their lives.

 His farewell lecture has been watched by millions of individuals on You Tube and gave inspiration to many to look optimistically on their lives.